ngjunsiang/laymansguide-src/season4/issue047/issue047.md

 You are getting video and image files from those sources with lots of information thrown away.
 If you can’t tell the difference, good for you.

-[^1] Yes, that’s the same Shannon from Nyquist-Shannon sampling theorem.
-Claude Shannon is lauded as “the father of information theory” witht good reason.

 **Issue summary:** Data cannot be compressed beyond its predictability limit (Shannon entropy) in a lossless fashion.
 Lossless compression does not discard any information.
 It generally tries to spot patterns in the data, and represent those patterns with fewer bits, through a combination of predictive coding, run-length encoding, and entropy coding.

-**Predictive coding:** express samples as a combination of past samples **Run-length encoding:** spot repetitions of patterns in the data **Entropy coding:** Store the list of patterns, using a shorter symbol as reference to the pattern
+**Predictive coding:** express samples as a combination of past samples
+**Run-length encoding:** spot repetitions of patterns in the data
+**Entropy coding:** Store the list of patterns, using a shorter symbol as reference to the pattern

 <hr/>

 If the lossy compression articles are hard to read, the lossless compression articles are even worse, because so much of it is math theory.
 I got the gist of it as best as I can.

 I don’t like the way most layman explanations in the media completely skip over the details; before I understood lossless compression, these explanations were often no help to me.
 I think at least knowing what kind of patterns can be found in the data would help with imagining the process, hence the crash-course introductions to predictive coding, run-length encoding, and entropy coding.

 ## What I’ll be covering next